“Hello World” in OpenPGP #

 Obtaining Alice’s certificate #

-An OpenPGP certificate is a complex data structure, which combines key material, identities and various metadata.
+An OpenPGP certificate (or “public key”) is a complex data structure, which combines key material, identities and various metadata.

-The certificate (or “public key”) is effectively a subset of the information in alice.tsk
+The certificate is a subset of the data in alice.tsk

 .
 We can extract the certificate from the TSK file by running: